klarna/klarna-mobile-sdk/README.md

-# Klarna mobile SDK for iOS & Android
+# Klarna Mobile SDK for iOS & Android

 # iOS Integration

 Pleased see document provided directly to you.

 # Android Integration
-The Payments SDK is available as in our Maven Repository, perform the following steps to add it to your application:
+The Klarna Mobile SDK for Android is available in our Maven Repository, perform the following steps to add it to your application:

 1. Edit your application level `build.gradle` file and add the following repository to your `repositories` section: